romanzy313/plata-go-assignment/README.md

 The HTTP server creates new updates with a status `pending`, respecting idempotency of the requests.

-The update worker grabs `pending` updates and sets their status to processing.
+The update worker grabs `pending` updates and sets their status to `processing`.
 Then the external api is queried for up-to-date exchange rates.
 Only one external request is needed to perform conversion of all supported currencies.
 Next, the worker performs the conversions and saves them to the database as